ADDONS / SCALES

 0 – normal

-1 – mild-to-moderate sensory loss; pinprick is less sharp/duller, or there is a loss of superficial pain with a pinprick, but the patient is aware of being touched 2 – severe or total sensory loss; the patient is unaware of being touched; coma/unresponsive |
+1 – mild to moderate sensory loss; pinprick is less sharp/duller, or there is a loss of superficial pain with a pinprick, but the patient is aware of being touched 2 – severe or complete sensory loss; the patient is unaware of being touched; coma/unresponsive |

 9. Best Langauge